-The National Cancer Institute and the American Cancer Society recommend annual mammograms for women over 40.
+Current American College of Radiology (ACR) guidelines and The Society of Breast Imaging (SBI) guidelines recommend annual mammograms for women over 40.
 Annual mammograms and clinical breast exams combined with monthly self-exams are the most effective method for detecting breast cancer.
 If you feel a lump or have nipple discharge or breast pain, call your doctor immediately.
 Scheduling a digital screening mammogram does not require a physician referral, so don’t put it off.
 Take responsibility for your well-being and be your own best health advocate.

 - To schedule your physical and mammogram call 320-843-2030